VadimVeberg/personal-webstie/README.md

 # Run and build
 This project is builded with Gulp and Webpack.
 You can run this site on your local host after forking this repo, istalling all dependecies (**npm i**) and typed in terminal **gulp** in root directory.
- To get minifyend production build you must run **gulp buildProd** command.
+ To get minifiend production build you must run **gulp buildProd** command.
 See more gulp settings in [gulpfile](https://github.com/VadimVeberg/personal-webstie/blob/master/gulpfile.js)